emilekelund/LactateStat-Firmware/README.md

 # LactateStat Firmware repository

-This is the Firmware used in my master thesis: LactateStat: Wearable Electronics and User-Friendly Software for Real-Time Sweat Monitoring
+This is the Firmware used in my master thesis: LactateStat: Wearable Electronics and Software for Real-Time Lactate Monitoring in Sweat

 The firmware was written in Segger Embedded Studio for the Arm Cortex-M4 based nRF52832 from Nordic Semiconductor.
 A library for the LMP91000 was implemented.
 BLE functionalities were also implemented.
 SDK version 15 was used for the development.
 Related repositories are found on my profile.